johnamdickson/portfolio-project-5/README.md

 - The mobile and tablet wireframes can be found [here.]documentation/README-files/mobile-tablet-wireframes.pdf()
 ### Surface (Design)
 #### Colour Scheme
-- The main theme colours for the site are derivatives of the colours found in the company logo.
+- The main theme colours for the site are muted derivatives of the colours found in the company logo.
 The main colours used werea shade of green called Cutty Sark and a shage of pink called following are the colour names:
   * a shade of green called Cutty Sark.
   * a shade of pink called We Peep <br><br>
       <p align="center">